dojo-modeling/dojo-docs/model-registration.md

 1. **Model Metadata and Provenance**: modelers begin the registration process by providing key metadata about their model and choosing relevant geographic regions so that Dojo can facilitate search and discovery across its model registry.

 2. **Containerization and Execution**: next, modelers are directed to a containerization environment.
-In this environment, modelers teach Dojo how to run their models, how to set parameters, and provide metadata about model output files.
+Here, modelers teach Dojo how to run their models and how to set parameters.
+They can also provide metadata about model output files.
 The end result is the publication of a Docker image and associated metadata about the registered model.

 To get started, visit [https://dojo-modeling.com](https://dojo-modeling.com/).
 Please reach out to [dojo@jataware.com](mailto:dojo@jataware.com) for credentials or help with the application.

 ## Model Metadata and Provenance

 To begin the process, Dojo captures metadata about each model and its maintainer.
-It's important to be as thorough as possible to ensure the end-user can understand at a high-level what each model does, how it does it, and what it produces.
+It's important to be as thorough as possible to ensure that the end-user can understand at a high-level what each model does, how it does it, and what it produces.

 ![Model Registration](imgs/model_registration.png)

 Key definitions:

-- `Model Name`: The end-user will see this name when running your model.
-While spaces and upper/lower case are allowed, _**do not use special characters, to include parenthesis**_.
+- `Model Name`: (required) The end-user will see this name when running your model.
+While spaces and upper/lower case are allowed, _**do not use special characters, including parentheses**_.
-- `Model Website`: This can be a link to your model repository or another website that you may maintain that provides additional context about your model.
+- `Model Website`: (required) This can be a link to your model repository or another website that provides additional context about your model.
-- `Model Family`: Model family refers to a group of models with similar characteristics.
+- `Model Family`: (required) Model family refers to a group of models with similar characteristics.
 If you have several procedures based on the same underlying model family, you can link those models or model procedures here under a common family name of your choosing, such as `LPJmL`.
-If your model does not have a natural grouping with other models, you can name it under an appropriate category related to your model or repeat your model name.
+If your model does not have a natural grouping with other models, you can name it with an appropriate category related to your model or repeat your model name.
-- `Model Description`: Your description here is the forward-facing documentation about your model that the end-user will see.
+- `Model Description`: (required) This is the forward-facing documentation about your model that the end-user will see.
 Include as much information as possible to explain what your model does and what it produces.
-Include any notes that may be required to explain any model idiosyncrasies.
+Include notes that may be required to explain model idiosyncrasies.
 If your model takes a long time to run, you may want to include an estimated run time.

 The next page captures general metadata about the model and its maintainer.
 There is a short demo below, as well as definitions for each field: